akka/akka/akka-docs/rst/scala/io.rst

 .. note::
   There is a small performance benefit in using connection based UDP API over the connectionless one.
-  If there is a SecurityManager enabled on the system, every connectionless message send has to go through a security check, while in the case of connection-based UDP the security check is cached after connect, thus writes does not suffer an additional performance penalty.
+  If there is a SecurityManager enabled on the system, every connectionless message send has to go through a security check, while in the case of connection-based UDP the security check is cached after connect, thus writes do not suffer an additional performance penalty.

 Throttling Reads and Writes